 For the Urban Runoff Task Group, there are two similar task groups based on location.
 They are the Urban Runoff – Hamilton Task Group and the Urban Runoff – Burlington Task Group.
 Both are focused on reducing phosphorus and sediment through the expanded implementation of low impact development (LID) techniques, the updating of manuals, stewardship and training.

-There’s also a Rural Runoff Task Group with the same deliverables and they are expecting to report back to the advisory group in the Spring of 2017.
+There’s also a Rural Runoff Task Group with the same deliverables.

 How does it relate to the Hamilton Harbour Remedial Action Plan (HHRAP)?